 Your best bet is to look for a coffee creamer with keto approved no-calorie sweeteners that won’t impact your health such as stevia, monk fruit or erythritol.

 Check the label of your coffee creamer and you might be shocked to find that table sugar is one of the first ingredients.
 For example, the popular original Coffee-Mate by Nestlé contains sugar and food additives which make it not attractive for keto.

 Fat-free milk is another popular addition to coffee creamers, but if you’re on the keto diet then you know that milk is a big no-no due to its sugar content.

-Drinking too much coffee creamer that contains sugar could even throw you out of ketosis if you drink enough of it.
+Drinking too much coffee creamer that contains sugar and milk could even throw you out of ketosis if you drink enough of it.

 Additionally, many coffee creamers contain partially hydrogenated oils to act as a preservative.
 The problem with these oils is that they have gone through a hydrogenation process where they were chemically altered and now they are virtually nutrientless.

 Not to mention they contain trans fats, which have been linked to inflammation.
-If you’re working hard to reduce inflammation the ketogenic diet, then adding cheap coffee creamer to your coffee is working against you.
+If you’re working hard to reduce inflammation on the ketogenic diet, then adding cheap coffee creamer to your coffee is working against you.

 Top Keto-friendly Creamers For Your Coffee

 The good news is that we’ve found four delicious keto-approved coffee creamers that don’t contain refined sugars or additives that will make you sick to your stomach or kick you out of ketosis.